ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Care should be taken by Issuers to ensure that linking Signed Statements into a collection does not leak information about the contents of the other Signed Statements referred to.

-The confidentiality of queries is implementation-specific, and generally not guaranteed.
 For example, while offline Envelope validation of Signed Statements is private, a Transparency Service may monitor which of its Transparent Statements are being verified from lookups to ensure their freshness.

 # Security Considerations